 Gray, Allen, Overwatch, Grey Sparrow Press, November 1st, 2011, Hardcover and Paperback.
 ISBN-13:978-0983553007.
-Poet Allen Gray gives us an intimate view of war; a compendium of poems written with brevity and elegance and words that generate the power of an IED; exploding the landscape of war.
+Poet Allen Gray gives us an intimate view of war; a compendium of poems written with brevity and elegance.
+His words generate the power of an IED exploding the landscape of war.
 Available here.

 Fox, Hugh, Approaching: Poems of Brazil, Portuguese and English, Grey Sparrow Press, October 16, 2011, ISBN-13:978-1466440562.
 Poetry Monograph.
 Poet Hugh Fox said, “Thirty plus years ago my wife, Bernadete, opened the door into total Brazilian culture and never closed it.”
 Fox’s poems reflect the trends and times, written with a certain joie de vivre, even as he battles final stage cancer.
 In Portuguese and English.
 Available here.

 Owens, Joseph Michael, Shenanigans!
 Grey Sparrow Press, February 1st, 2012, Finalist for the 2012/13 Canadian Indie Book Awards, Hardcover and Paperback.
 ISBN-13: 978-0983553014.
 Owens’s first book finds Benjamin “Benji” Palko simply trying to get by, flying under life’s radar.
-But random events keep happening to those he cares about most that make him question what he thinks he knows along the way.
+Recurring random events happen to those he cares about most.
+It makes him question what he thinks he knows along the way.
 At work, Ben gets entangled in a strange and humiliating coffee debacle that results in a trip to the Emergency Room.
 Later, Ben has a standoff with his dog over a routine toenail trimming.
-A bike ride in the Rocky Mountains turns into a learning experience in dressing climate-appropriate.
+A bike ride in the Rocky Mountains turns into a learning experience in dressing climate-appropriately.
 Ben’s nunchucks-wielding neighbor provides an odd sense of calm in the wake of a rash of home invasions.
 Available here.

 Stobierski, Timothy, Chronicles of a Bee Whisperer, River Otter Press, October 25, 2012.
 Hardcover and Paperback.
 ISBN-13: 978-0983553021.
 Stobierski’s first book offers a compendium of poems honoring all the ways that love comes to us.
 Available here.